fun: recipe for cinnamon rolls

 If you are not letting this sit uncooked for a long time, you can substitute the water and dry milk for 1 cup of regular (wet) milk, if that is easier for you.

 Dump all the above items at once into the bread machine and run the dough cycle (mix and knead, not bake).
 Prepare a flat surface like a clean countertop where you can roll the dough.
+I like rolling out on a large piece of parchment paper – make for an easier cleanup, plus you can catch the loose sugar filling later.
 You’ll want to flour-dust the surface so the dough doesn’t stick to it.
 Take the dough out of the machine and roll it out.
 Aim for a rolled-out rectangle of bread dough that is approximately 12″ x 24″.
 It’s OK if it isn’t a perfect rectangle.

 Filling:

 Bake the rolls at about 385 degrees until the the bread dough on top starts to show a bit of toasty brown.
+I like to put the rolls on the rack in the top half of the oven, so the tops brown and the bottoms stay tender – this gets the pan away from the heat source on the bottom, and toasts the top where the heat collects at the top.
 You don’t want them to overcook, as the bread could turn dry.
 You want them to stay a bit moist, with a very slight hint of dough.
-Take them out of the oven to cool a bit.
-Let them cool inside the cooking pans, they will soak up some of the melted filling.
-While they are cooling, work on the frosting.
+I cook mine for about 15 minutes – expect to see a toasty top and a still-white bottom.
+Take them out of the oven to cool a few minutes.
+Grabbing the edge of the parchment paper, carefully lift everything out of the hot pan so that they do not continue cooking in the pan.
+Let sit to go from hot to warm While they are cooling, work on the frosting.

 Frosting: